 We may need to raise additional capital through loans or additional investments from our Sponsor, stockholders, officers, directors, or third parties.
 Our officers, directors and our Sponsor may, but are not obligated to, loan us funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet our working capital needs.
 Accordingly, we may not be able to obtain additional financing.
 If we are unable to raise additional capital, we may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
 We cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
 We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our Common Stock upon the consummation of our initial Business Combination, subject to the limitations described herein.
-In addition, as we were unable to consummate our initial Business Combination within 12 months following the effectiveness of the IPO, which was December 20, 2021, we extended the period of time to complete an initial Business Combination by an additional three months and further extended it for an additional three months in March 2023.
+In addition, as we were unable to consummate our initial Business Combination by an additional three months and further extended it for an additional three months in March 2023.
 If we do not complete the initial Business Combination by the end of the second extension period, we will be required to cease all operations except for the purpose of winding up.
 These conditions raise substantial doubt about our ability to continue as a going concern for the remainder of the extended period.
 The financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should we be unable to continue as a going concern.